 Fevers are more serious in children than they are in adults.
 For an infant under 3 months old, you should call a doctor for any fever of 100.4 F (38 C) or higher.
 For 3 to 6 months old, call a doctor at 102 F or if your little one seems especially irritable or uncomfortable.
 For 6 to 24 months, call a doctor if a 102 F fever lasts longer than a day or is accompanied by other symptoms.

-Once a child is older, you won’t need to take them to the doctor for a fever unless it lasts more than three days, there are other symptoms causing her discomfort, or she appears listless.
+Once a child is older, you won’t need to take them to the doctor for a fever unless it lasts more than three days, there are other symptoms causing them discomfort, or they appear listless.

 You should always speak with your or your child’s healthcare provider if you have questions about fevers, and when to seek help.